Courses in Philosophy

 PHIL 240 - Philosophy and the Bible: New Testament (3)

-A study of the New Testament, focusing on how it came to be written, on the social, cultural, and physical worlds it describes, on the meaning and interpretation of important passages and books, and especially on philosophical questions it raises, such as those concerning Jesus' divinity, the Trinity, the Resurrection, Salvation, and the relation between ethics and religion.
+A study of the New Testament, focusing on how it came to be written, on the social, cultural, and physical worlds it describes, and on the meaning and interpretation of important passages and books.
+The course will also address some of the philosophical questions it raises, such as Jesus’ divinity, the Trinity, the resurrection and the atonement, salvation, and the relation between ethics and religion.

 PHIL 320 - Foundations of Modern Philosophy (3)